 - High minimum deposit

 73.05% of retail investors lose money when trading CFDs at this site

-3. Plus500 – Forex CFD Broker with Tight Spreads
+3. Plus500 – CFD Broker with Tight Spreads

-Plus500 is a popular forex and stock trading platform that specializes in CFD instruments.
+Plus500 is a popular CFD provider that offers CFD trading services on forex and stock instruments.
 In fact, its platform is home to thousands of tradable markets – all of which allow you to place buy and sell positions at the click of a button.
 When it comes to forex, Plus500 offers lots of tradable pairs.

 Best of all – and much like the previous two NZ brokers that we discussed – Plus500 does not charge any trading commissions.
 As such, it’s just the spread that you need to factor into your costs, as well as overnight financing if you decide to keep your forex position open.

 Plus500 offers high leverage limits to New Zealand traders, which can go as high as 1:30.
 Unlike FXCM, you will not have access to a third-party trading platform like MT4.
 Instead, you will be using the in-house platform built by the team at Plus500.
 This means that you can easily access your trading account via your standard web browser.

 Plus500 also offers a mobile trading app, which is available on iOS and Android devices.
 Minimum deposits amount to £100 – or about $191 NZD.
 You can use a debit/credit card, bank account, or e-wallet to fund your account, and there are no deposit our withdrawal fees to contend with.
 Plus500 has a strong regulatory standing – details of which you will find below.

 Plus500AU Pty Ltd (ACN 153301681), licensed by ASIC in Australia, AFSL 417727, FMA in New Zealand, FSP 486026; Authorised Financial Services Provider in South Africa, FSP 47546.

 - Competitive spreads